jahg901/jahg901/README.md

 # Hi!
-I'm a Grade 12 student entering the University of Waterloo in the fall.
-I currently code in Java and Node.js and I hope to learn HTML/CSS, C and Python in the future.
+I'm a University of Waterloo student in my 1A term studying Mechatronics Engineering.
+I currently code in Java, Node.js and C++ and I hope to learn HTML/CSS and Python in the future.